govuk-one-login/authentication-acceptance-tests/README.md

 Output format (json)

 **Run The Tests**
 The preferred way to run the tests is using the rundocker.sh script.
 Due to the two-account structure per environment, UI and API tests must be run separately against their respective accounts:
 The scripts primarily support running the tests in Chromium.
-Firefox can also be used by passing a selenium/standalone-* image as a second CLI argument.
-For example:
-./rundocker.sh dev-ui selenium/standalone-firefox:136.0

 **Test Reports**
 Test reports can be found in the tmp/ folder.
 Clean this folder regularly to avoid excessive disk usage.